open-sauced/docs/docs/contributing/introduction-to-contributing.md

 _[3 tips for getting your Pull Request reviewed on GitHub](https://youtu.be/cuMeC-eZJJ4)_

-You can also experiment with conventional commits by doing:
+When contributing to OpenSauced projects, you can use this command to follow our conventional commits:

 ```shell
 npm run push